Undergraduate Admissions - The University of Iowa

 Microbiology is the branch of biology that studies the smallest living things: bacteria, fungi, algae, protozoa, and viruses.
 It also studies immunology—how higher organisms respond to foreign substances.

-This is an excellent major for undergraduate students who want a good general education with emphasis on an important and interesting branch of biology.
+This is an excellent major for undergraduate students who want a good general education with an emphasis on an important and interesting branch of biology.
 It also is an excellent major for students who plan to pursue advanced degrees in medicine, dentistry, or another health profession.

 Examples of what microbiologists do include: